About Rocket Heritage & Archaeology

 Lizzie Underhill - Project Archaeologist

 Lizzie graduated from the University of York with a BSc in Archaeology in 2020 and is currently in the process of completing a Masters in Field Archaeology.
 Lizzie is passionate about communicating archaeology and making heritage accessible to all.
-She has recently joined the Rocket team as a Trainee Archaeologist and is excited to learn and develop her skills.
+She joined the Rocket team as a Trainee Archaeologist in June 2022 and developed her skills, completeing her traineeship at the end of the year.
 Communicating archaeology and making the past accessible to all is something Lizzie is really passionate about.
-Lizzie joined the Rocket team as a Trainee Archaeologist in June 2022.

 Barney Warren - Project Archaeologist